laurabenestan/RDA_outlier/README.md

 library(gsl)
 ```

-## Obtain raw format from vcf format using VCFTOOLS and PlINK
+Obtain **raw format** from vcf file using [VCFTOOLS](http://vcftools.sourceforge.net) and [PlINK](http://zzz.bwh.harvard.edu/plink/)

 Transform the vcf format into a tped plink format
 ``` {r}, engine="bash",
 vcftools --vcf yournameoffile.vcf --plink-tped --out yournameoffile done
 ```

- Then transform the plink format to a raw format by ri-unning the following command on your terminal.
+Then transform the plink format to a raw format by re-running the following command on your terminal.
  ``` {r}, engine="bash",
 plink --tped yournameoffile.tped --tfam yournameoffile.tfam --recodeA yournameoffile done
 ```

-## Read genetic data
+## 2. Start to donwload the genomic and environment data in R

 ```{r}
 plink_diplodus <- read.table("yournameoffile.raw", header=TRUE, sep=" ", row.names=1)
 dim(plink_diplodus)
 ```

-## Prepare genetic data
+**Prepare genomic data**.

 We remove the names of the samples as we don't consider these values when we will fill the missing values.
 Yet other way to handle the missing values and before doing this step visualize patterns of missingness and perform map-independent imputations of missing genotypes using [grur package](https://github.com/thierrygosselin/grur)